mindkin/hourfleet/docs/zapier.md

 Just click "Connect"

-## Step 5: Name Your Network
+## Step 5: Provide Your Network Info

 A new browser window will popup.

 ![Name Your Network](images/Zapier_5.PNG)

-Here you are going to enter the name of your Hourfleet network. e.g roamride, and press "Yes, Continue".
+Here you are going to enter your network name, and some client credentials (Client ID and Client Secret)  that you must obtain for your network from Hourfleet support.

+> Note: The name of your Hourfleet network is your subdomain of hourfleet.com.
+For example, if your Hourfleet network is at https://myrides.hourfleet.com, then your network name is `myrides`.

+Obtain your Client ID, Client Secret from Hourfleet support, enter those, and your network name.

+Then press "Yes, Continue".

 ## Step 6: Login